Theatre at Westbury: History

-In its first year, which featured such performances as a production of The King and I, the theater grossed $230,000.
+In its first year, which featured performances such as a production of The King and I, the theater grossed $230,000.
 By 1976, revenue had grown more than 50-fold, to $13 million.
-Ticket prices that had started at $2.50 to $4.50 when the theater opened, had climbed to an average price of $8.75 by 1976.
+Ticket prices that had started at $2.50-to-$4.50 when the theater opened, had climbed to an average price of $8.75 by 1976.

 SFX Entertainment acquired the facility in 1998, and it is now owned and operated by Live Nation.
 In 2005, North Fork Bank acquired three-year naming rights to the venue; becoming the North Fork Theatre in Westbury.
 In 2008, the bank was taken over by Capital One.
 On March 24, 2008, the theater was renamed the Capital One Bank Theatre at Westbury.
 After one year, Capital One dropped naming rights and the venue briefly became known as the Theatre at Westbury.
-New York Community Bank purchased naming rights in May 2010, with the theater being known as the NYCB Theatre in Westbury starting July 2010 - March 2024.
-As of March 2024, the Theatre has resumed a part of its original name and is now Flagstar at Westbury Music Fair.
+New York Community Bank purchased naming rights in May 2010, with the theater being known as the NYCB Theatre in Westbury starting in July 2010.
+As of March 2024, the venue has restored part of its original name and is now Flagstar at Westbury Music Fair.

-Among the stars and groups who performed at the suburban theater were The Doors, The Who, Alanis Morissette, The Supremes, The Jackson 5, The Pointer Sisters, Janis Joplin, Nina Simone, Chicago, Peter Cetera, Linda Ronstadt & the Stone Poneys, Sam the Sham & the Pharaohs, Eric Burdon & the Animals, Roger Whittaker, Johnny Mathis, Tony Bennett, Jack Benny, Milton Berle, George Carlin, Ray Charles, Bill Cosby, Johnny Carson, Sammy Davis Jr., Sergio Franchi, Alan Jones, Connie Francis, The Carpenters, Bobby Sherman, Steve Vai, Sam Kinison, Britney Spears, 'N Sync, Judy Garland, Bob Hope, Jonas Brothers, Liza Minnelli, Don Rickles, George Maharis, Vivian Blaine, Frankie Valli, Smokey Robinson, Kenny Rogers, John Serry Sr., Frank Sinatra, Jim Norton, Bruce Springsteen, Mike Tyson, Lena Horne, Stevie Wonder, Ringo Starr & His All-Starr Band, Bob Weir, RatDog, Chris Isaak, Jerry Seinfeld, Bob Saget, James Hunter, Styx, Vince Gill, Helen Reddy, Joan Rivers, Olivia Newton-John, Vanessa Williams, Dionne Warwick, Gladys Knight, Mitzi Gaynor, Barbara Eden, Dom DeLuise, Paul Anka, Engelbert Humperdinck, Howie Mandel, Weird Al Yankovic, The Wiggles & Video Games Live among others.
+Among the stars and groups who performed at the suburban theater are The Doors, The Who, Alanis Morissette, The Supremes, The Jackson 5, The Pointer Sisters, Janis Joplin, Nina Simone, Chicago, Peter Cetera, Linda Ronstadt & the Stone Poneys, Sam the Sham & the Pharaohs, Eric Burdon & the Animals, Roger Whittaker, Johnny Mathis, Tony Bennett, Jack Benny, Milton Berle, George Carlin, Ray Charles, Bill Cosby, Johnny Carson, Sammy Davis Jr., Sergio Franchi, Alan Jones, Connie Francis, The Carpenters, Bobby Sherman, Steve Vai, Sam Kinison, Britney Spears, 'N Sync, Judy Garland, Bob Hope, Jonas Brothers, Liza Minnelli, Don Rickles, George Maharis, Vivian Blaine, Frankie Valli, Smokey Robinson, Kenny Rogers, John Serry Sr., Frank Sinatra, Jim Norton, Bruce Springsteen, Don Imus, Barry Manilow,Mike Tyson, Lena Horne, Stevie Wonder, Ringo Starr & His All-Starr Band, Bob Weir, RatDog, Chris Isaak, Jerry Seinfeld, Bob Saget, James Hunter, Styx, Vince Gill, Helen Reddy, Joan Rivers, Olivia Newton-John, Vanessa Williams, Dionne Warwick, Gladys Knight, Stray Cats, Mitzi Gaynor, Barbara Eden, Dom DeLuise, Paul Anka, Engelbert Humperdinck, Howie Mandel, Weird Al Yankovic, The Wiggles & Video Games Live among others.
 The live tracks on Nina Simone's 1968 album 'Nuff Said! were recorded at the theater three days after the assassination of Martin Luther King Jr.